| Reference Code | EUG2_T7_3_0192 |

 | Contact Person | Kim Bredesen, kim.bredesen@uit.no |

-These focus areas are built on EUGLOH’s shared understanding of global health as a highly interdisciplinary concept.
+These Focus Areas are built on EUGLOH’s shared understanding of global health as a highly interdisciplinary concept.
 From the alliance’s perspective, addressing global health challenges requires concerted action and development in education, research, innovation, and service to society, directed at equitable health for humans and for the ecosystems in which they live.
-This concept of global health addresses all subject areas – including, but not limited to, human and veterinary medicine, natural sciences, life sciences, data sciences, engineering, arts, humanities, and social sciences.
+This concept of global health addresses all subject areas – including but not limited to human and veterinary medicine, natural sciences, life sciences, data sciences, engineering, arts, humanities, and social sciences.
 Please note: Registering for this workshop on Resilience and Disaster Preparedness does not automatically enrol you in the other workshops in the series.
-You are also welcome to participate even if you have not attended any of the previous sessions.
+You are welcome to participate even if you have not attended any of the previous sessions.

 | Recognition | Certificate of participation |